A Polyakov formula for sectors: The quarter circle

-Therefore the contribution of $T_{2,2}$ is $-\frac{1}{2\pi}$.
-Putting the contributions of $T_{1}$ and $T_{2}$ together, we obtain that the contribution of the corner with angle $\pi/2$ to the constant term in the asymptotic expansion of the trace in (\ref{variation}) is
+To determine the variational Polyakov formula, we combine the ingredients from the claim together with the contribution of the the other parts of the sector.
+Recalling the parametrix construction in \S \ref{ss:hkp}, and that we use $*$ for the index in $\{\alpha,i,e,a,c\}$, we have that

-Finally we use the suitable parametrices given at the beginning of \S \ref{s:qcrd}.1 together with Polyakov's formula in the smoothly bounded case for the interior and the boundary away from the corners to compute the finite part in the integral in equation (\ref{traceintf}):
+where to simplify the notation, $dA=r d\phi dr$.
+Now we have to look for the coefficients $a_{2,0}$ and $a_{2,1}$ in the short time asymptotic expansion (\ref{exp-exists}).
+Recall that the constant term in the asymptotic expansion of the heat trace, $\Tr(e^{-t\Delta_{\pi/2}})$ was computed in equation (\ref{t0-heattrace}) and in this case it is